Yours Truly, Angry Mob: Album information

 The band revealed to NME in October 2006 that they had recorded 22 songs and hoped to whittle that number down to 13 or 14 for the final album.
 Additionally, in July 2006 the band revealed to Gigwise that they hoped to have the album released by Valentine's Day 2007.
 The album was preceded by the release of lead single "Ruby" on 29 January.
 It became the band's first, and to date, only, number one single on the UK Singles Chart.
 The album topped the UK Albums Chart and the band released the singles "Everything Is Average Nowadays" on 21 May 2007 and "The Angry Mob" on 20 August 2007.
 The final single "Love's Not a Competition (But I'm Winning)" was released as a collector's edition 7" single on 12 November 2007, with The Little Ones' cover of "Everything Is Average Nowadays" as a B-side.

+The third track on the album, "Heat Dies Down" was never released as an actual single, but music channels started airing a music video, compiled from of on-tour footage and studio recording, in January 2008.
+Radio stations such as XFM, also started playing the song and it reached Number 9 on the Apple iTunes Driving Songs Chart on 9 June 2008.